Serbia national rugby union team: History

-The first known rugby players from Serbia were Serbian students in George Heriot's School in Edinburgh, Scotland during The First World War.
-On March, 9th 1918 they played their first unofficial international game, in front of 10,000 spectators, against a British Dominions VII and won by eight points to three.
-Notable players from this period included Toma Tomić from Leskovac, Dimitrije Dulkanović from Ćuprija and Danilo Pavlović from Prokuplje.
+The first known rugby players from Serbia were Serbian students in George Heriot's School in Edinburgh, Scotland during the First World War.
+On March 9th, 1918, they played their first unofficial international game, in front of 10,000 spectators, against a British Dominions VII and won by eight points to three.
+Notable players from this period included Toma Tomić from Leskovac, Dimitrije Dulkanović from Ćuprija, and Danilo Pavlović from Prokuplje.

 Serbian students also played rugby at the High School of Dundee and Hillhead High School in Glasgow.
-The best Serbian player in Scotland was Slavoljub DJordjevic from Čajetina.
-He played more than 100 games for Hillhead HS, Glasgow University RFC and Hillhead RFC in Scotland rugby top competitions.
+The best Serbian player in Scotland was Slavoljub Đorđević from Čajetina.
+He played more than 100 games for Hillhead HS, Glasgow University RFC, and Hillhead RFC in Scotland's top rugby competitions.

-Serbia played as a part of Yugoslavia since 1919 until 1992, then as FR Yugoslavia until 2003, and, finally, as Serbia and Montenegro from 2003 to 2006.
+Serbia played as a part of Yugoslavia from 1919 until 1992, then as FR Yugoslavia until 2003, and, finally, as Serbia and Montenegro from 2003 to 2006.
 Yugoslavia made their official international debut in 1968 against a Romanian XV, losing 3 points to 11.
 They made their full test debut the following month, losing 6 points to 29 against Bulgaria.
 They won their first official international match in 1969, defeating Bulgaria 22 points to six.